GitHubWestie/Milestone-Project-Two/README.md

 #### Game -Area
 ![game-area](/assets/images/game-area.png)

 The game area contains all of the interactive elements required to play the game.
 The card elements are generated using JavaScript rather than being written into the HTML which should make the game easily scalable in the future when implementing different difficulty levels.
+The cards also have a slight float when hovered over, giving the user feedback about which card they are going to interact with in a more tactile way.

 #### Cards
 ![cards](/assets/images/cards.png)